 Since Hammersmith Bridge was closed to traffic, the powers that be at Hammersmith & Fulham, Richmond and Transport for London haven't been sitting still.
 They and others have taken action, or are making plans to make the best of the situation.

-On 18th May, TfL made changes to the bus routes affected by the closure of the bridge.
+TfL have made changes to the bus routes affected by the closure of the bridge.

 You can comment on changes to bus routes at: https://consultations.tfl.gov.uk/buses/hammersmith-bridge/